EngAndreRocha/drawaid/README.md

         * The ipl library;
         * A trained model which is to be loaded for example [lbfmodel.yaml.txt];
         * A face cascade xml file which you want to use as a face detector for example[haarcascade_frontalface_alt2.xml].
+        * All binaries and dlls pertaining opencv and opencv-contrib.

     To work with this source code, some basic knowledge is required: